How to legally protect a business idea

 Enforce IP ownership and take down infringements

-If you do notice someone infringing on your intellectual property, enforce your ownership and take it down immediately.
-If left alone, someone can completely damage your brand reputation and steal your revenue.
+If you do notice someone infringing on your intellectual property, enforce your ownership and submit a claim to have it taken down immediately.
+If left alone, someone can completely damage your brand reputation and steal your revenue by producing and selling your intellectual property.

 How are intellectual properties enforced?

-One of the most universal ways to enforce ownership of your IP is to send a cease and desist letter to the infringer.
+One universal way to enforce ownership of your IP is to send a cease and desist letter to the infringer.
 This notifies them that they have unlawfully used your protected content and will face legal repercussions if they don’t take down the infringement.
 It also creates a record for you to use in court if you need to proceed with legal action.

 You can also report an infringement to any platforms the stolen content appears on, if applicable.
 You can report an infringement on Instagram, for example, and other social media platforms, Ecommerce marketplaces, and search engines.